Forricide/still-feel-alive/Chapter 3.md

 Peace.

 She gets up from the couch and looks around.
-A small painting covers one wall, in the middle is a quote: *I have always imagined that Paradise will be a kind of library.* Its background is a shadowy face, greyscale, regal.
+A small painting hangs from one wall.
+In the middle is a quote: *I have always imagined that Paradise will be a kind of library.* Its background is a blurred face, greyscale, regal.

-The couch below it, across from the one she was sleeping on, looks comfortable but unused.
+The couch below it, across from the one she was sleeping on, looks expensive but unused.
 In fact, the entire room - an apartment, it seems - hardly gives off the feeling of being lived in. *It's so clean*.

 It doesn't take her too long to decide what to do.
 She's not sure how she ended up here; maybe someone took her in, maybe she found a place to stay last night (*last night?*).
 Maybe the vague memories of pain and cold and emptiness are just... were just dreams, products of a restless sleep.